peteroupc/html3dutil/doc/H3DU.CurveEval.md

 where x(u) returns an X coordinate, y(u) a Y coordinate, and z(u) returns a Z coordinate.

+This class also contains methods for calculating several useful properties of a parametric curve, such as its tangent vector.
 For more information, see the <a href="tutorial-surfaces.md">Parametric Curves and Parametric Surfaces</a> tutorial.

 ### Methods

+* [.findEndPoints](#H3DU.CurveEval.findEndPoints)<br>Finds the end points of the curve described by the given curve evaluator object.
+* [.findTangent](#H3DU.CurveEval.findTangent)<br>Finds an approximate tangent (derivative) for the given curve evaluator object at the given U coordinate.
 * [color](#H3DU.CurveEval_H3DU.CurveEval_color)<br>Specifies a parametric curve function for generating color values.
 * [evalCurve](#H3DU.CurveEval_H3DU.CurveEval_evalCurve)<br>Generates vertices and attribute values that follow a parametric curve function.